-Collagen is a fibrous protein that connects tissues together.
-It is very strong.
-As collagen cooks it turns into a gelatin and dissolves into the meat.
-This is one of the things that make smoked brisket so good.
-But Collagen breaks down very slowly and at low temperatures.
-Also to keep the brisket from drying out and becoming tough, you need to cook at a low temperature.
+Brisket is cut from the underside of the cow, which is tough and filled with fat and collagen.
+Collagen is a fibrous protein that connects tissues together and is very strong.
+As collagen cooks, it breaks down, turns into a gelatin, and dissolves into the meat.
+This is one of the things that makes smoked brisket so good.
+But another factor is starting with the right cut of meat.

 Buying a Brisket

-Whatever you buy, try to get a brisket with good marbling, white fat and a deep color in the meat.
-There should be good fat throughout the meat and not just in one place.
+Brisket is sold in two different ways—either whole or divided into two parts, the flat and the point.
+The flat cut is also called a "first cut," and the point can also be labeled as "second cut" or the "deckle."
+For barbecue brisket, you will want it undivided, which is sold as a "packer's cut."
+This type of cut is also untrimmed and will have a strip of fat running through the middle and a layer of fat on the top called the fat cap.
 Though the fat cap will add moisture to the meat during smoking, the fat spread throughout the meat will be much more effective.
-If the fat cap is more than 1-inch thick you might want to trim it down.
-It's best to have a single even layer.
-When smoking you will want the brisket to cook fat side up so that the melting fat will run over the brisket and keep it moist.
+The fat cap should be about 1-inch thick, so if it is more than that you might want to trim it down—it is best to have a single even layer.
+(When smoking you will want the brisket to cook fat-side up so that the melting fat will run over the brisket and keep it moist.)

-Before the brisket hits the smoker it needs to be rinsed in lukewarm water, patted dry with paper towels and be at room temperature.
+Before the brisket hits the smoker it needs to be rinsed in lukewarm water, patted dry with paper towels, and be at room temperature.

+To enhance the tenderizing effect of smoking you can marinate the brisket with lemon juice, lime juice, vinegar, or any other acid-based marinade.
 This will help break down the tough fibers in the meat and the acid will carry any flavor you add to the marinade deep into the meat.
-You can still apply a rub to your brisket if you marinate it.
-Just let the marinade run off the surface before you apply the rub.
+You can still apply a rub to your brisket if you marinate it—just let the marinade run off the surface before you apply the rub.